SSWConsulting/SSW.Rules.Content/rules/do-you-ask-for-content-changes-using-from-x-to-y/rule.md

 ### Reviewing changes in GitHub via pull requests

-A pull requests is a request to make changes to 1 or more files.
+A pull request is a request to make changes to 1 or more files.
 GitHub provides out of the box functionality for reviewing changes in a pull request.
 This process is as follows

 1. Open the pull request
 2. Examine the changes using the tabs